 Ms. Maynard was appointed Assistant Director for Operations at Waco for Central Texas Veterans Health Care System August 12, 2016.
-In this capacity, she is responsible for the day-to-day operations at the Waco VA Medical Center in Waco as well as responsible for managing Voluntary Service.
-Previously, Ms. Maynard served as the Chief Financial Officer of the Central Texas Veterans Healthcare System since July 2010, the Assistant Financial Officer at Central Texas Veterans Health Care System from 2008 to 2010, and the Chief Accountant also at the Central Texas Veterans Healthcare System from 2006 to 2008.
-Ms. Maynard holds a Master of Business degree from the University of Mary-Hardin Baylor and a Bachelor of Accounting from the University of Mary-Hardin Baylor.
+In this capacity, she is responsible for the day-to-day operations at the Doris Miller Department of Veterans Affairs Medical Center in Waco as well as for managing Engineering, Environmental Management, Safety and Industrial Hygiene, and Food and Nutrition Services.
+Previously, she served at Central Texas Veterans Health Care System as the Chief Financial Officer from July 2010 to August 2016, Assistant Financial Officer from 2008 to 2010, and the Chief Accountant from 2006 to 2008.
+Ms. Maynard holds a Master of Business Administration degree and a Bachelor of Accounting both from the University of Mary-Hardin Baylor.

 Robert Farias | 512-823-4202